 The purchase and sale of financial assets and liabilities at fair value through profit or loss are recognised in the balance sheet on the settlement date, or the date on which the Bank agrees to buy or sell the asset or liability in question.
 Loans are recognised as financial assets on the settlement date mentioned in the loan purchase contract between Danske Mortgage Bank Plc and Danske Bank A/S, Finland Branch.
-Derivative instruments, quoted securities and foreign exchange spot transactions are recognized on and derecognized from the balance sheet on the settlement date.
+Derivative instruments and quoted securities are recognised on and derecognised from the balance sheet on the settlement date.